PythonAndJavaAssignments2016-19/RockPaperScissors/README.md

   user’s selection.
 At that point, the program reveals both choices and prints a statement indicating that the user won, that the computer won, or that it was a tie.
 Keep playing until the user chooses to stop, then print the number of user wins, losses, and ties.
+Implement with object oriented design.